ingo/ingo.github.io/_recipes/tako_poke_trio.md

 time: 1 hour
 title: Tako Poke Trio
 ---

+These recipes are a perfect blend of Japanese and Hawaiian flavors.
 Tako Poke does not mean to jab with a Mexican-style sandwich made of tortillas.
 Tako is the Japanese word for octopus, and tako poke (pronounced POE-keh) refers to a Hawaiian delicacy made of octopus and condiments of limu (seaweed), Hawaiian sea salt, chiles and 'inamona (roasted kukui nut paste).

 ### Ingredients